Safeguarding & SEND @ Swimbridge

 Include opportunities for our children to learn the skills they need to stay safe from harm and who they should turn to for help.

 The Designated Safeguarding Lead (DSL) is Angela Fleming (Executive Headteacher)

-The Deputy DSLs are Mathew Harts (Acting Headteacher), Caroline Gilbert (SENDCo), Stephanie Bull (Administrator) and Penny Lewis (TA and Cool Kids Club Manager)
+The Deputy DSLs are Mathew Harts and Gemma Poland (Acting Headteachers), Caroline Gilbert (SENDCo), Stephanie Bull (Administrator) and Penny Lewis (TA and Cool Kids Club Manager)

 SEND @ Swimbridge